Alban-ren/Wiki-Nacre/README.md

 * Explanations of the software and computational tools employed for genome assembly, contamination filtering, and gene annotation (see the [genomic](genomics/) section),

-* The code used for genome-related analyses (see the [script](genomics/Script_classification.md) section).

-* A section explaining the purpose of protein annotation in Pinna genomes, such as the identification of Toll-like receptors (TLRs) (see the [README_TLR](TLRs/README_TLR.md) section).
+* The scripts used for the identification, extraction, and structural classification of Toll-like receptors (TLRs) from annotated genome data (see the [README_TLR](TLRs/README_TLR.md) section).

-You will also find similar explanations and scripts related to the identification of bacterial communities associated with *Pinna nobilis* and *Pinna rudis* tissues in the [bacteria](Bacteria/) section.
+* The pipelines developed for the analysis of bacterial communities from RNA-seq raw reads, including taxonomic profiling and beta diversity analyses [bacteria](Bacteria/).